 Strawberry jam (you won’t use the whole jar but will need a tsp of jam per cookie)

 In a large bowl, cream together the butter and sugar until smooth.
 Beat in the eggs and vanilla.
 Stir in the flour, baking powder and salt.
 Roll into a ball and cover in cling wrap.
 Chill the dough in the fridge for an hour, or overnight if you wish (and are patient enough).
 Preheat your oven to 200 degrees C (or 400 degrees F).
 Roll out the dough on a lightly floured surface and lightly dust the rolling-pin, rolling to 1/4 or 1/2 inch thick and then cut with the cookie cutters of your choice.
 Bake the cookies for about 8 minutes on a lightly greased baking tray, or a tray lined with baking parchment, and then cool completely on a wire rack.
 Once cool, spread the jam on the bottom half of the cookie sandwich.
 Lightly dust the top half of the sandwich with icing sugar before sandwiching them together.
-All them to try for a further 30 minutes before storing in an airtight container – with baking parchment between each layer.
+Allow them to dry for a further 30 minutes before storing in an airtight container – with baking parchment between each layer.

 Tip – try use a smaller heart cutter than the one I used – that way, it’s more stable to shift onto a baking tray.